 NOTE: In the event that the student has already received a M.S. in MSE at the University of Arizona or elsewhere, up to 30 units from a completed M.S. degree program may be credited toward the Ph.D.
 Specific distribution of these units amongst the required curriculum elements above will be determined in consultation with the MSE Academic Programs Office and the MSE Graduate Studies Committee.
 Units earned from a completed M.S. program from outside the University may also be considered for transfer via a petition for approval to the MSE Graduate Studies Committee.
 Identification of appropriate units for transfer and their application amongst the required curriculum elements will be determined in consultation with the MSE Academic Programs Office and the MSE Graduate Studies Committee.
-Studies Committee.
-Studies Committee.
-Studies Committee.
-Studies Committee and the MSE Graduate Studies Committee.
-The more than the studies Committee and the MSE Graduate Studies Committee.
 Students must first fill out an evaluation of transfer credit form via gradpath in order to determine transfer course eligibility.
 This form may be found at: https://grad.arizona.edu/forms/gsas

-• Plan of Study: In conjunction with his/her major professor or advisor, each student is responsible for developing a Plan of Study during their first year in residence, to be filed with the Graduate College no later than the student's third semester in residence.
+- Plan of Study: In conjunction with his/her major professor or advisor, each student is responsible for developing a Plan of Study during their first year in residence, to be filed with the Graduate College no later than the student's third semester in residence.
 The Plan of Study identifies (1) courses the student intends to transfer from other institutions (see above NOTE for additional information regarding transfer units); (2) courses already completed at the University of Arizona which the student intends to apply toward the graduate degree; and (3) additional course work to be completed in order to fulfill degree requirements.
-The Plan of Study must have the approval of the student's major professor and department head (or Director of Graduate Studies) before it is submitted to the Graduate College.

-4. The satisfactory completion of all requirements associated with the minor program chosen by the student.

-5. The satisfactory completion of the MSE Comprehensive Examination (see below for description and specific requirements).
+The Plan of Study must have the approval of the student's major professor and department head (or Director of Graduate Studies) before it is submitted to the Graduate College. - 4.
+The satisfactory completion of all requirements associated with the minor program chosen by the student. - 5.
+The satisfactory completion of the MSE Comprehensive Examination (see below for description and specific requirements).

-6. The preparation of a dissertation detailing the research work performed that is accepted by both the student's Research Advisor as well as the faculty Dissertation Committee.

-7. The satisfactory completion of the Final Dissertation Defense Examination.
+- 6. The preparation of a dissertation detailing the research work performed that is accepted by both the student's Research Advisor as well as the faculty Dissertation Committee. - 7.
+The satisfactory completion of the Final Dissertation Defense Examination.
 The date, time and location of final defense must be scheduled with the graduate college in advanced using the announcement of final oral defense form in Grad Path.